 He can be turned either way.
 His shield is decorated with a serpent, symbol of healing.
 He wears greaves, a hoplite helmet and short tunic.
 His stylised beard is reminiscent of the reclining warriors in the pediments from the temple of Aegina.

-Read about hoplite warfare in Insights on our archived WordPress site.
+Read about hoplite warfare in Insights on the archived It's All Greek WordPress site.

 bronze hoplite warrior